Jakob Söhl is a researcher in statistics. He is assistant professor at Delft University of Technology.Contact

 - Central limit theorems and confidence sets in the calibration of Lévy models and in deconvolution.
 Humboldt-Universität zu Berlin, 2013.

-- Jakob Söhl lectured Statistics for Stochastic Processes in the Dutch national master programme Mastermath in 2020.
-Previously he gave this course at the University of Cambridge.
+- Jakob Söhl teaches Statistics for Stochastic Processes as a nationwide Master course in the Netherlands.
+In the Winter Semester 2020/21 he lectured Statistics for Stochastic Processes at the Berlin Mathematical School.
+Previously he gave this Master course at the University of Cambridge.

-- Since 2016 Jakob Söhl has been teaching Advanced Statistics to mathematics students in Delft.
+- From 2016 to 2020 Jakob Söhl taught Advanced Statistics to mathematics students at Delft University of Technology.

-- For the last years he has been giving the lecture Probability and Statistics in the Bachelor Applied Earth Sciences.
+- In 2018/19 and 2019/20 he gave the lecture Probability and Statistics as part of the Bachelor Applied Earth Sciences in Delft.

-- Jakob Söhl has been co-organising the Probability and Statistics Seminar in Delft.
+- Jakob Söhl has been co-organising the Probability and Statistics Seminar in Delft from 2017 to 2020.

 - He has been co-organising the Dynstoch 2019 workshop in Delft on 12-14 June 2019.